CiaranHickey5/Asgn1-WAD2/README.md

   The movie lists have pagination implemented with a maximum of 5 movies shown per page.
 The number of pages are shown below the movie list where the user can click to browse between each.
 - Feature 6: Responsive UI layout for filter card.
   The new rating range and date range filters change layout depending on the size of the device.
+- Feature 7: Sorting movies
+  Able to sort the movie list by either highest rating (default), alphabetical order or newest release date.
+- Feature 8: Movie videos
+  Displays the videos of a particular movie and each videos name.

 ## Setup requirements.